 (This is the conclusion of a two-part series on examining how to ensure that your risk management programs are in compliance with the ISO 31000 standard.
-Part one
+Part one appeared last week)

 Almost any business activity involves risk.
 Acceptance of risk in concert with a structured risk management approach suggests that shrewd business leaders want to focus on a risk-based way to approach things.
 This doesn’t mean avoiding risk -- it means using a process that helps identify and minimize risk, while allowing the firm to focus on its core competencies.
 This is where compliance plays an important role.